enyojs/enyo-dev/README.md

    --watch-paths PATHS                        By default, using --watch will only target the local application (or library) source.
 To have it also watch additional paths use this comma-separated list to name the paths.
 Note that, this should be used sparingly as it can have a negative impact on performance and in some cases crash the process if there are too many files.
 Can be configured in the configuration file but has no defined default.
    --polling                                  When using the --watch command, this will force the watcher to use filesystem polling instead of native (and more efficient) FSEvents.
 Only use this is you are having an issue with the number of files being watched or are using a network filesystem mount -- WARNING -- it will SIGNIFICANTLY reduce performance.
 Defaults to false.
    -I INTERVAL, --polling-interval INTERVAL   When using the --polling flag, set this to the time in milliseconds to poll the filesystem for changes.
 Has no effect if --polling is not set.
 Defaults to "100".
+   -a, --analytics                            Whether or not to produce the self-contained analytics.html file with information and visualizations about the current build.  [false]
+   --head-scripts                             A comma-separated list of paths relative to the current working directory of ordered JavaScript files to arbitrarily add at the beginning of all JavaScript source.
+In development mode these files will be loaded separately while in production they will be inlined unless the --no-inline-js flag is used.
+Without strict mode enabled, warnings will be issued when named files cannot be resolved.
+This option has no meaning in library mode [.enyoconfig option "headScripts" - ARRAY - relative paths to project].
+   --tail-scripts                             A comma-separated list of paths relative to the current working directory of ordered JavaScript files to arbitrarily add at the end of all JavaScript source.
+In development mode these files will be loaded separately while in production they will be inlined unless the --no-inline-js flag is used.
+Without strict mode enabled, warnings will be issued when named files cannot be resolved.
+This option has no meaning in library mode [.enyoconfig option "tailScripts" - ARRAY - relative paths to project].
+   --promise-polyfill                         When using the request feature for asynchronous loading the platform needs to have support for Promises.
+If the target platform does not support Promises or to ensure that the application can support platforms that do not have Promise support set this flag to true [.enyoconfig option "promisePolyfill" - BOOLEAN - false].
+   --style-only                               Set this flag to only output final style files.
+All other settings apply normally [.enyoconfig option "styleOnly" - BOOLEAN - false].

 Build an Enyo 2.6 application and optionally watch for changes and automatically rebuild.
 ```